benjineering/sound-io/README.md

 ### TODO

-- fix MAX_CHANNELS
+- get basic_usage working
+- move module methods to applicable files and remove module requires
 - add examples to Rakefile
-- get basic_usage working
 - check libsoundio version on install and in specs
 - extend FFI to DRY up:
   - char * to string